 Short-term Care Quality

-This facility also excelled in the category of nursing, where it received a grade of A-.
-Few nursing homes performed better in this area.
+To complement its strong performance in other categories, we gave this nursing home an B+ for nursing.
 Nursing scores are mostly associated with a facility's level of nurse staffing.
-This facility provided 0.4 hours of nursing care per resident per day.
+This nursing home averages 0.4 hours of nursing care per resident per day.
 Finally, we also looked at several nursing quality measures and this nursing home excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
 This is generally a good indicator of quality nursing care.
 Pressure ulcers can frequently be prevented by offering better nursing care, such as by having a policy of moving residents more often.

 Does this page answer your questions about Diamond Ridge Health and Rehabilitation Center?